prperiscal/spring-data-compose/README.md

 Loads data from a json resource and insert them in the available data source.
 A different compose file can be specified for each test.

-This module does not provide a memory database such as H2 nor a testcontainer with a proper database engine.
-This is the developer responsibility.
+This module does not provide any memory database such as H2 configuration neither a testcontainer with a proper database engine.
 This module, uses the available engine to compose data on each test method execution.

 ## Getting Started